Phywe instructional computer

 UvA Computer Museum catalogue nr 01.44

-In the memory unit (left of the middle in the upper picture), each bit storage cell is implemented by a capacitor.
 The computer uses electromagnetic relays for all of its gates.
-These relays are clearly visible as the rectangular boxes in the lower picture, showing part of the inside of the machine (the control unit).
+These relays are clearly visible as the rectangular boxes in the picture below, showing part of the inside of the machine.

 The system clock runs at about 3 steps per second; a program can also be stepped through manually.
 A lot of small incandescant lamps show what is happening.